keylimesoda/MaddenAmp/Readme.md

 * Supports to most extent, Madden 2004, 2005 & 2006

 **4. KNOWN ISSUES**
-* Editing players salary doesn’t seem to edit teams total salary correctly in franchise mode
+* Editing players salary doesnâ€™t seem to edit teams total salary correctly in franchise mode
-* Tabbing between settings doesn’t work correctly
+* Tabbing between settings doesnâ€™t work correctly
 * Probably more issues that are not listed here

 NOTE: Please, if you get a crash, post the details of the crash (Found in the details section of the crash box) to a new issue on http://github.com/keylimesoda/MaddenAMP